 "I wish to express my deep appreciation to the many people who helped in so many different ways to promote the Old Settler's Reunion.
-It is impossible to name all who helped, but it took a lot of work on the part of a great many people to have the success that we Especially do I want to thank the board of directors for their guidance and their willingness to do whatever ob was assigned to them.
+It is impossible to name all who helped, but it took a lot of work on the part of a great many people to have the success that we adverse conditions.
+To the band parents of Floydada for their initiation of the Old Settler's Play Day, the board of directors are especially appreciative, and we look forward to this being an important part of the Old Settler's Reunion in the fu-

+Especially do I want to thank the board of directors for their guidance and their willingness to do whatever job was assigned to them.
 Then I want to thank the business men of Floydada and Lockney for their contributions that enabled us to buy the lunches and prizes that were given away.
-Then to all the musicans for their excellent part under very resh peas should squeak when the pods are rubbed together.
-Store them unshelled Thursday, May 29, 1980 Page 2
+Then to all the musicans for their excellent part under very